-Students may make use of the library photocopier for a small fee.
-It does print in black and white or full colour sizes A4 and A3.
-All students are provided with a one off \$5 printing credit on enrolment.
-However students are encouraged not to leave printing of assessments to the last minute, as the library may need to be closed due to exams or special events on rare occasions.
+Students may make use of the library printer for a small fee.
+It prints in both black and white and colour in sizes A4 and A3.
+All students are provided with a one-off \$5 printing credit on enrolment.
+Students are encouraged not to leave printing of assessments to the last minute, as the library may need to be closed due to exams or special events on rare occasions.